-The grain of the voice is a shared quality among rhythmical as well as classical singers, but in recent years, Anne's primary focus has been on training the functional and musical register of expression of the classical singing voice.
+The core voice is a shared quality among rhythmical as well as classical singers, but in recent years, Anne's primary focus has been on training the functional and musical register of expression of the classical singing voice.

-Based on a minute anatomical and physiological description of these two pillars, Anne has described her methodical approach to singing technique and teaching singing in the book "The song from the body and the grain of the voice" (2019).
-She describes, in theory as well as in practice, the training of both the singing body and the grain of the voice, and she also elaborates on the treatment of the tensions which may arise when the body and the voice do not collaborate.
+Based on a minute anatomical and physiological description of these two pillars, Anne has described her methodical approach to singing technique and teaching singing in the book "The song from the body and the core voice" (2019).
+She describes, in theory as well as in practice, the training of both the singing body and the core voice, and she also elaborates on the treatment of the tensions which may arise when the body and the voice do not collaborate.

 Anne is a pioneer in the field of laryngeal massage.
-Based on several years as an apprentice to Denmark's leading laryngeal massage expert, physiotherapist Jette Hauser, and on her training as a massage therapist, Anne has developed and detailed a series of massage grips which provide optimum working conditions for the singing voice and ease the training of the grain of the voice.
+Based on several years as an apprentice to Denmark's leading laryngeal massage expert, physiotherapist Jette Hauser, and on her training as a massage therapist, Anne has developed and detailed a series of massage grips which provide optimum working conditions for the singing voice and ease the training of the core voice.

 To Anne, the work to develop the singing voice is much more comprehensive than merely focusing on singing technique and musical direction.
 Due to her training as a body therapist, she has great insight into and respect for the collaboration between the body and the mind and its implications to the singing voice.
 The sound of the singing voice itself provides her with important clues as to where she and the singer should focus their efforts in the specific situation.